 F. Climate change

 54. The impact of climate change on access to land, affecting legitimate user rights, will be severe in many countries.
 Sea level rise has an impact on coastal zones for housing, agriculture and access to fisheries.
 The rising temperatures, changing patterns of precipitation and the increasing frequency of extreme weather events such as droughts and floods will affect access to land.
 States should cooperate internationally and comply with their duty to mitigate emissions and their respective commitments made in the context of the implementation of the Paris Agreement.
 Moreover, States have an obligation to design climate change adaptation policies at the national level that take into consideration all forms of land use change induced by climate change, to register all affected persons and to use the maximum available resources to address the impacts of climate change, particularly on disadvantaged groups.

+54bis.
+Informal settlements and low-income housing are frequently situated in areas of environmental risk or vulnerability.
+States should ensure that rights under the Covenant, including as described under general comments 4 and 7, apply in full to any relocations that may be undertaken in response to environmental risk.

 55. Since climate change impacts all countries, including those that may have contributed to it the least, those countries that have historically contributed most to climate change and those that are currently the main contributors to it must assist those that are most affected, but are hardly able to cope with its impacts, including by supporting and financing land-related adaptation measures.
 Cooperation mechanisms for climate change mitigation and adaptation measures must provide a robust set of environmental and social safeguards to ensure that no project negatively affects human rights and the environment and to guarantee access to information and to meaningful consultation with those affected by such projects.
 They must also respect the free, prior and informed consent of indigenous peoples.